telliott99/Dayhoff/README.md

 ### Dayhoff and the origin of PAM matrices

-I was notified by email about a comment on an old [post](http://telliott99.blogspot.com/2008/08/pam-point-accepted-mutation.html)  (from 2008).
-In the post, I discussed PAM matrices and Margaret Dayhoff.
+I was notified by email about a comment on an old [post](http://telliott99.blogspot.com/2008/08/pam-point-accepted-mutation.html) from 2008.
+There, I discussed PAM matrices and Margaret Dayhoff.

 As with all the old posts, the original linked files disappeared from Apple's servers long ago, but I was able to dig out archived material from an old disk drive to look for files related to Dayhoff.